WavyWalk/front-model/README.md

 ```
 As seen those methods are used for modifying request being done, and manually handling the response of request's promise.

-By default route's response will yield a parsed json (an object), if you want to handle it yourself, pass yieldRawResponse = true.
+By default ApiEndpoints's response will yield a parsed json (an object), if you want to handle it yourself, pass yieldRawResponse: true.

 so promise will resolve with an standart xhr object so you can do whatever you want with it.